Microwave radiometry of a quantum-critical, hybrid Josephson array: Excess noise near the superconductor-insulator transition

 It is useful to categorize sample behavior based on the dependence of measured resistance on cryostat temperature.
-For modest top-gate voltages, resistance decreases sharply with temperature, falling below the measurement threshold of our equipment, indicating a superconducting state (S, Fig.~\ref{fig:fig1}b).
-In contrast, for more negative top-gate voltages resistance increases sharply with temperature, indicating insulating behavior (I, Fig.~\ref{fig:fig1}b).
-At intermediate top-gate voltages, there is an initial drop in resistance as the cryostat temperature is lowered, followed by a low-temperature saturation to a small but nonzero value (AM, Fig.~\ref{fig:fig1}b).
-This low-temperature saturation near the critical point of the SIT is the hallmark behavior of the anomalous metal.
-The observed superconducting, anomalous metallic, and insulating regimes qualitatively reproduce previous work on the same platform \cite{ boettcher_superconducting_2018}.
-We have observed varying degrees of low-temperature saturation depending on sample and setup configurations (see Supplement).
-We have also verified that resistance saturation occurs in samples that are not connected to microwave circuitry.
+For modest top-gate voltages, resistance decreases sharply with temperature, falling below the measurement threshold of our equipment, indicating a superconducting state (S, \reffig[b]{fig:fig1}).
+In contrast, for more negative top-gate voltages resistance increases sharply with temperature, indicating insulating behavior (I, \reffig[b]{fig:fig1}).
+At intermediate top-gate voltages there is an initial drop in resistance as the cryostat temperature is lowered, followed by a low-temperature saturation to a small but nonzero value (AM, \reffig[b]{fig:fig1}).
+This low-temperature saturation near the critical point of the superconductor-insulator transition (SIT) is the hallmark behavior of the anomalous metal.

+The observed superconducting, anomalous metallic, and insulating regimes qualitatively reproduce previous work on the same platform~\cite{boettcher_superconducting_2018,sasmal_voltage-tuned_2025}.
+Although the resistance saturation we observe in the superconducting and insulating regimes is more symmetric than in Ref.~\cite{boettcher_superconducting_2018} it is similar to Ref.~\cite{sasmal_voltage-tuned_2025}, and to observations in other systems \cite{jaeger_onset_1989,kapitulnik_colloquium_2019}.
+As we show later (Fig.~\ref{fig:addednoise}) weak external drives can dramatically increase saturation on the superconducting side while only weakly altering saturation on the insulating side, allowing us to convert our device to a strongly asymmetric case \textit{in-situ}.
+We have also observed strong low-temperature saturation on the superconducting side in different measurement configurations (see \SM~\reffig{fig:sample0} and \SM~\reffig{fig:sample0_highfreq}), which later reduced after improvements to the experimental setup.
+Finally, we note that we have verified that resistance saturation occurs in samples that are not connected to microwave circuitry.